thomasledermann/APIMeM/README.md

-# APIMeM
-Actor-Partner Interdependence Mediation Model (APIMeM)
+# Actor-Partner Interdependence Mediation Model (APIMeM)

 Amos, R, and Mplus files are provided for the Actor-Partner Interdependence Model (APIMeM).